-Letting your readers engage to your work is like them having a conversation with you, only in a form of a book, it builds up that character of what kind of author you are.
-Conveying your story is a lot better when it’s understood by anyone, may that be a person or not, write to them clearly in language they can easily comprehend.
+Letting your readers engage with your work is much like them having a conversation with you, only in a form of a book.
+Conveying your story is a lot better when it’s understood by everyone.
+Write to them clearly in a language they can easily comprehend.

-Let the readers sightsee their imaginations as much as you did with yours.
-You don’t have to come up with the most perfect character they will idolized, you just need to give them the signature factor that will leave them hooked up with the character and how you created them.
+Let the readers use their imaginations as much as you did with yours.
+You don’t have to come up with the most perfect character they will idolize, you just need to give them that signature factor that will leave them hooked to the character.

-On a final note, you have to end your story like it’s never going to end because your readers will keep coming back for it.
-Leave the typical predictable ending.
-Any last page of the book doesn’t necessarily have to be happy, it needs to have this key component of getting your readers attached like it’s their cup of coffee every morning.
+On a final note, you have to end your story like it’s never going to end so that your readers will keep coming back for it.
+Avoid the typical predictable ending.
+The last page of the book doesn’t necessarily have to be happy, but it needs to have the key component of getting your readers attached like it’s their cup of coffee every morning.

 Powered by Experts, Published by You.
 Reach 40,000+ Retailers & Libraries Around the World.
 Concierge Service.
 Tailored Packages.
 BBB Accredited Business.
 100% Royalty Program.